China by Bike

 Overnight: Hotel

-Day 8 : Cycle To Yangshuo
+Day 8 : Cycle to Yangshuo

 The cycle route to Yangshuo is along undulating roads and will take us through the picturesque countryside.
 From time to time we will cross the Li River and other smaller rivers with reflections of karst hills.
 We will pass through many peaceful villages. with lots of photographic opportunities.
 Yangshuo is an idyllic town set amidst limestone pinnacles and rice paddies.
 The surrounding region is very beautiful, spotted with small villages and imposing karst rock formations.
 The village itself has fantastic shopping and restaurants, and a lively ambiance.